pactus-project/pactus.org/website/learn/blockchain/genesis/index.md

 # Genesis

-The Pactus blockchain starts from scratch, with no pre-existing accounts or pre-allocated tokens.
+The Pactus blockchain starts from scratch, with no pre-existing accounts or pre-allocated coins.
 Its starting point is known as the genesis block, which is created by the bootstrap validators.

 ## Bootstrapping